JieunKwon/RESUME/README.md

 RESUME @ 2019

-Full Stack Developer / Web Developer
+Full Stack Developer / Experienced Web Developer

+Seeking new oppertunities

+New Grad in April 2019

 # SUMMARY